top of page

 Digital epidemiology

-I explore different avenues of digital epidemiology to assess patterns of infection for different diseases.
-Recent work involves coronavirus disease 2019 (COVID-2019) in Ecuador and dengue in Brazil.
+We have explored different avenues of digital epidemiology to assess patterns of infection for different diseases.
+Recent work involves coronavirus disease 2019 (COVID-2019) in Ecuador and Africa and dengue in Brazil.

 Tropical medicine and other parasitosis